Do you know what does "room temperature butter" in recipes mean? For many recipes, especially…

 What Makes A Pound Cake?

-Pound cakes are relatively easy to start baking with.
-Traditional pound cakes uses a 1:1:1 ratio for its flour, sugar and butter.
-This usually yields a rich, buttery loaf of cake which has denser crumbs.
+Pound cakes are quite easy to start baking with!
+Traditional pound cakes use a 1:1:1:1 ratio for flour, sugar, eggs and butter.
+This usually yields a rich and buttery loaf of cake with dense crumbs.

-Like most pound cakes, eat this 1 day after baking for the flavor to develop, for yummier cake!
+Like most pound or butter cakes, I’ll recommend to serve this 1 day after baking, so that the flavor develops better, for a yummier cake!

 Pound Cake Success Tip #1: Softened Butter

-It is important to use softened butter at room temperature.
+It is important to use softened butter at room temperature for this recipe.
+Be careful to not let the butter get overly softened or melted!

-That being said, also do not let the butter get too soft in our hot weather!
-For our sunny weather in Singapore, it probably takes about 10 mins or so to soften the butter.
+For our sunny weather in Singapore, it probably takes about 10 – 15 mins to soften the butter adequately.